Hanni (singer)

-Hanni Pham (born 6 October 2004), known mononymously as Hanni, is an Australian singer based in South Korea.
+Hanni Pham (Note: 하니 팜; /ko/; Phạm Ngọc Hân; /vi/) (born 6 October 2004) is an Australian singer based in South Korea.
 In July 2022, she made her debut as a member of the South Korean girl group NewJeans, under the record label ADOR.

 Early life

 Hanni Pham, whose Vietnamese name is Phạm Ngọc Hân, was born on 6 October 2004, in Melbourne, Australia to Vietnamese parents.
 Her father is from Hanoi, and her mother is from Ho Chi Minh City.

 Career

 2019–2021: Pre-debut activities

 In 2019, she began performing in her hometown as a member of the Aemina Dance Crew, who specialized in covering the choreography of K-pop groups.
 She moved to Seoul to start her trainee period without knowing how to speak the Korean language.
-She made a cameo appearance in BTS' July 2021 music video for "Permission to Dance", alongside group member Minji.
+In July 2021, she made a cameo appearance in BTS' music video for "Permission to Dance", alongside group member Minji.